 A 44-year-old orthopedist, who we’ll call Dr. Smith, was referred to me complaining of eight months of debilitating, self-diagnosed, IT-band friction pain.
-During his history intake, he admitted suffering sporadic foot, hip and low back soreness but dismissed these issues as “unrelated.”
+During her history intake, she admitted suffering sporadic foot, hip and low back soreness but dismissed these issues as “unrelated.”
 A self-described “weekend-warrior,” Dr. Smith’s knee pain flared with excessive running or cycling.
-Both he and his staff (a physical therapist and physiatrist) had carefully scrutinized the painful knee and arrived at a unanimous diagnosis of iliotibial band (ITB) syndrome based on results from Ober’s Test (determines the tightness of the ITB), Renne’s test (specifies the area of pain during weight bearing) and Noble’s test (identifies the area of pain when the leg is flexed at a certain angle).
+Both she and her staff (a physical therapist and physiatrist) had carefully scrutinized the painful knee and arrived at a unanimous diagnosis of iliotibial band (ITB) syndrome based on results from Ober’s Test (determines the tightness of the ITB), Renne’s test (specifies the area of pain during weight bearing) and Noble’s test (identifies the area of pain when the leg is flexed at a certain angle).
 To further strengthen their diagnosis, MRI studies showed a thickened iliotibial band over the lateral femoral epicondyle.
 The summation: diagnosis confirmed as IT-Band Friction Syndrome.
 Case closed.

 Although many of their ITB patients responded favorably to this treatment protocol, Dr. Smith did not.
-Desperate to get back to his biking and running regime, Smith decided to undergo a surgical release of the ITB at the posterior 2 cm where it passes over the lateral epicondyle, but still no relief.
+Desperate to get back to her biking and running regime, Smith decided to undergo a surgical release of the ITB at the posterior 2 cm where it passes over the lateral epicondyle, but still no relief.
 So how did eight months of aggressive treatment lead to abysmal failure?

 In a compelling paper published in the Journal of Science and Medicine in Sport, a prestigious research team led by John Fairclough and seven co-authors challenged the idea that excessive friction between the ITB and the lateral femoral epicondyle creates microscopic tears and “inflames” the tract or a bursa.5 These researchers found that several basic anatomical ITB principles had been overlooked: (1) The ITB is not a discrete structure but a thickened part of the fascia lata which envelops the entire thigh; (2) It is connected to the linea aspera by an intermuscular septum and to the supracondylar region of the femur (including the epicondyle) by coarse, fibrous bands which are not pathological adhesions; and (3) A bursa is rarely present but can be mistaken for the lateral recess of the knee.